 The MHzECO provides high frequency, high precision clocking using an external crystal (see Figure 6-2).
-It supports a wide variety of crystal types, in the range of 4 to 33 MHz.
-When used in conjunction with the PLL, it can generate CPU and system clocks up to the device's maximum frequency (see
+It supports a wide variety of crystal types, in the range of 4 to 25 MHz.
+When used in conjunction with the PLL, it can generate CPU and system clocks up to the device's maximum frequency (see "Phase-Locked Loop" section on page 26).

-Phase-Locked Loop).
 The GPIO pins connecting to the external crystal and capacitors are fixed.
 MHzECO accuracy depends on the crystal chosen.